-The “Green Deal” – the growth strategy of the EU Com-mission – describes how Europe is to become the first climate-neutral continent by 2050.
-Alongside far-reaching climate and energy policy goals, additional ambitious measures are planned, mainly in industrial and chemicals policy, circular economy and promoting biodiversity.
+The Green Deal describes how the EU Commission wants to make Europe the first climate-neutral continent by 2050.
+Alongside far-reaching climate, environmental and energy policy goals, additional ambitious measures are planned, mainly in industrial and chemicals policy, circular economy and promoting biodiversity

-The "Green Deal" has many starting points at once.
-It is important to give attention to consistency and feasibility while prioritising and regularly reviewing the self-set goals.
-Only in this way can the measures be adjusted in a meaningful manner.
+The Green Deal has many starting points at once.
+Given the complexity and manifold interactions, it is important to pay attention to consistency and feasibility of the goals while prioritising and regularly reviewing them.
+Furthermore, conflicting goals must be resolved.